Spring Cleaning Tips for Treating Beard Rash

 TIP 6: Use a Straight Razor

-And if you want to get the closest shave without any irritation, nothing beats a straight razor.
+And if you want to get the closest shave without any irritation and ingrown hairs, nothing beats a straight razor.

 That’s because it only has a single blade which reduces the friction between the blade and the skin.
 This prevents unnecessary irritation to the skin, especially since you’ve just gone through a beard rash.
 It’s also versatile enough for any kind of shaving angle that you need in order to shave your beard properly.

 Most importantly, its narrow and open profile really gets close to the skin so that it cuts at the base, eliminating the incidence of razor bumps.